Funtabulously Frivolous Friday Five 197

 Reveal the funtabulous answer

-Beck first used the technique successfully on a 14-year-old boy who was being operated on for a congenital chest defect.
-The boy’s chest was surgically opened, and manual cardiac massage was undertaken for 45 minutes until the arrival of the defibrillator.
-The use of procainamide and defibrillation successfully reverted the boy into a sinus rhythm.
+Beck first used the technique successfully on a 14-year-old boy in 1947 who was being operated on for a congenital chest defect.
+The boy’s chest was surgically opened and at the time of closure he suddenly went into ventricular fibrilation and manual cardiac massage was undertaken for 45 minutes.
+Seeing no other choice and using a crude defibrillator he had developed in his laboratory, Beck then applied a series of electrical shocks which resulted in the cessation of the fibrillation.
+The young boy went on to make a full recovery.

 FFFF